npccoin/bitcore-npccoin/README.md

 ## Contributing

 Please send pull requests for bug fixes, code optimization, and ideas for improvement.
-For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/dashevo/bitcore-dash/blob/master/CONTRIBUTING.md) file.
+For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/npccoin/bitcore-npccoin/blob/master/CONTRIBUTING.md) file.

 This will generate files named `bitcore.js` and `bitcore.min.js`.

 ## License

-Released under the MIT license, under the same terms as DashCore itself.
+Released under the MIT license, under the same terms as NPCcoinCore itself.
 See [LICENSE](LICENSE) for more info.